On November 30, 1982, Michael Jackson and producer Quincy Jones released Thriller.

 9. “Baby Be Mine”

-The second song on the album was written by the late, great Rod Temperton (rest in power) and produced by Quincy Jones.
+The late, great Rod Temperton wrote the second song on the album (rest in power) and produced by Quincy Jones.

 “Baby Be Mine” plays as a typical disco-R&B love ballad with Jackson singing about how he will give himself to his girl, if she is willing to give the rest of herself to Jackson.
 Some listeners might think Jackson is trying to only sleep with her.
 However, a deeper analyzation of the lyrics reveals that Jackson is actually negotiating, in a sense, with his lover; saying that he wants her to be honest with him and in return, he will be honest with her.
 It’s a jumpy track with a bouncing synth, booming trumpets, and a chorus so catchy that you’ll find yourself tapping your feet to the rhythm.